Experience Views

 Pages are the fundamental Experience View type; without a page, it is impossible to render a custom user interface on top of your application data.
 You can have a single page for every endpoint in your application, or you can define pages that are used as templates for rendering specific types of data (e.g. a list of resources).

-Custom pages are configured much the same way layouts and components are: by providing a mix of HTML and Handlebars to reference the data passed down to the page.
-You may include any view components within your page content, in addition to providing {{#fillSection}} helpers for setting the contents of {{section}} helpers defined within a layout.
+Pages are configured much the same way layouts and components are: by providing a mix of static content and syntax along with Handlebars expressions to reference the data passed down to the page.
+You may include any view components within your page content, in addition to providing {{#fillSection}}

 Dashboard Pages